gatsbyjs/rfcs/README.md

 implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

-Modifications to active RFCs can be done in followup PRs.
-We strive to write each RFC in a manner that it will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC document somewhat in sync with the language feature as planned, tracking such changes via followup pull requests to the document.
+Modifications to active RFCs can be done in follow-up PRs.
+We strive to write each RFC in a manner that will reflect the final design of the feature; but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release; therefore we try to keep each RFC document somewhat in sync with the language feature as planned, tracking such changes via follow-up pull requests to the document.

 ## Implementing an RFC